yegor256/bibcop/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/bibcop/blob/master/LICENSE.txt)

-This LaTeX package checks the quality of your `.bib` file and emits warning message if any issues found.
+This LaTeX package checks the quality of your `.bib` file and emits warning message if any issues are found.
 You may also like [biblint](https://github.com/Kingsford-Group/biblint) and [biblatex-check](https://github.com/pezmc/biblatex-check) tools — they do _almost_ the same but from the command line.